More to Lose Than Their Chains: Class Rule and the Problem of Worker Ambivalence

 There is a third domain, besides the market and the private sphere, where class relations operate: within organizations themselves.

 Managers claim the work of their teams in negotiations for promotions and bonuses.
 Tenured professors build careers on the labor of adjuncts and doctoral students.
 Bureaucrats derive status and security from controlling access to services.
 None of these people own the means of production.
-But all of them extract use values from the positions they hold — use values that give them a concrete, material interest in the perpetuation of hierarchy.[24]
+But all of them derive use values from the positions they hold — use values that give them a concrete, material interest in the perpetuation of hierarchy.[24]

 The more such positions exist, the more people have a stake in class rule that goes beyond their wage.
 The simple dichotomy between "owners" and "workers" was never adequate, but it has become less useful still as capitalist societies matured and proliferated organizational hierarchies.